|Enewsletter • February 4, 2004|

 one vegan and one

 April 23-25, Syracuse University.
 Featuring two sessions with Vegan Outreach co-founder Matt Ball.
-If anyone in the Syracuse area would like to get together during that time, please send e-mail.
+If anyone in the Syracuse area would like to get together during that time, please send an email.

 Does One Person Make a Difference?